Characters of the Tekken series: Feng Wei

 It was later revealed that the scrolls did not contain any secret technique but rather an old teaching: "He who destroys all other fighting styles and makes them his own shall become a warrior superior to all men, the Dragon God."
 Feng then traveled all around the world and defeated many martial artists until he heard rumors of another King of Iron Fist Tournament, which persuades him to join said tournament.
 He was defeated by Wang Jinrei in the later stages of the tournament, despite first thinking that Feng is arrogant due him not responding when spoken to, Wang starts to respect him after he accepts defeat, and urges him to continue his training.
 Feng has featured regularly in the series since his Tekken 5 debut.
+His opponent in the during Tekken 7 originally Marshall Law, until Leroy Smith interrupts and defeats him for lacking a human heart, which Wu Zihao inherited.
+Deeming it as humility, Feng vows revenge towards an American Wing Chun grandmaster, and ultimately side with G Corporation, just as Leroy becoming one of the rebels.